Geyserexe/BuilderBot/README.md

 - "gen" controls which gen the builder builds for.
 Current options are gen7 and natdex.
 - "mode" controls what type of teams the builder will create.
 Current options are balance and offense.
 - "coreMode" controls whether or not the builder uses an experimental, currently natdex-only, building mode where the team starts with a pre-chosen set of 3 Pokémon.
 - "breakerWeight" controls the priority given to breakers on a team.
 Lower levels result in stallier builds, while higher levels result in more offensive builds.
-This feature is experimental and currently natdex-only.
+This feature is experimental and any feedback on it is welcome.
 - "breakerOverride" allows the user to bypass breakerWeight's impact on teambuilding, and opens the full sets file, restricted only by "cutoff", to the builder.
-This is on by default.
-This feature is experimental and currently natdex-only.
+This is on by default to maximize building variety.
 - "monsToAvoid" allows the user to decide if there are certain Pokémon that they do not want on their team.
 Commonly used options are Chansey or Diancie.
-Formatting within the [] is "mon","mon","mon", etc.
+Formatting within the [] is "mon","mon","mon", etc.  This field is not case-sensitive.
 - "startMon" allows the user to provide a set around which to build a team.
 This setting is incompatible with coreMode.
 The set should be formatted as below for natdex.
 For gen7, the formatting can be found in the gen7sets file.  "__check" information is optional, but should be incuded for best results.